risinglightdb/pretty-xmlish/.github/README.md

 ## Types

-### Enum `Pretty` for pretty printing
+### Types `XmlNode` and `Pretty` for pretty printing data

-+ It represents an object that can be displayed as a string.
++ These enums are inductive-inductively defined which represents an object that can be displayed as a string.
 + The width and height of the pretty-printed string can be calculated in advance.
-+ Objects that implement `Pretty` are hereafter called "pretty" or "pretties".
++ Instances of the enum `Pretty` are hereafter called "pretty" or "pretties".

-Variants:
++ Instances of struct `XmlNode` represent XML-like data that has a name, a list of attributes, and a list of children nodes.

+Variants of `Pretty`:

-+ Variant `Record` that brutally pretty-prints a struct-like data.
++ Variant `Record` that brutally pretty-prints an XML-like data.
-  + It contains a list of name-pretty pairs.
+  + It contains an XML node.
 + Variant `Array` that brutally pretty-prints an array-like data.
   + It contains a list of pretties.
 + Variant `Text` that pretty-prints a string.